 The use of switch S80 on the negative side of condenser C80 is to protect said condenser from overvoltages when the switch closes, since electrons through S80 will arc because of the high discharge current and the superelectric effect induced by said electrons could also damage the condenser.

-As a general rule, diodes shall be generously oversized, capacitors shall be enclosed to protect operator from possible explosion, mosfets shall be placed far from conductors and wires exposed to superelectric effect due to the gate low tolerance to overvoltages and the spark gap should feat some thick steel feature to protect operator from x-ray emission.
+As a general rule, diodes shall be generously oversized, capacitors shall be enclosed to protect operator from possible explosion, mosfets shall be placed far from conductors and wires exposed to superelectric effect due to the gate low tolerance to overvoltages and the spark gap should feat some thick steel shielding to protect operator from x-ray emission during normal operation.